theroyalwedesign/interfacevision.github.com/_posts/2012-11-25-design-general-sip-properties.md

 As such, accessing a SIP property will:

-1. return part located in that property.
+1. return a part located in that property.
 1. run behavior contained within the property.
 1. both locate a part and run the behavior on the part.